Connect with others who understand.

 Medically reviewed by Steven C. Pugliese, M.D.

-Angina is a type of chest pain that occurs in people with PH.
-However, it is important to know that there are many causes of chest pain — some are related to PH and some are not.
-Any chest pain, no matter what the type or cause, should be evaluated by your physician.
+There are many causes of chest pain — some are related to PH and some aren’t.
+Any chest pain, no matter what the type or cause, should be evaluated by your healthcare provider.
+Read on to explore five facts about chest pain and PH.

 Some say their chest pain tends to correlate with other PH symptoms, such as shortness of breath.
 Others associate chest pain with certain activities or situations.
-“Most of us experience chest pain when lifting heavy objects or bending down,” one member explained to another, “so we don't do those things.”
+“Any exertion causes chest tightness and pain,” one member noted.
+Another said, “I noticed that when I eat large meals, the chest pain is more intense.”
+A third member said, “Most of us experience chest pain when lifting heavy objects or bending down, so we don’t do those things.”

 Many find that chest pain is a good indicator that they need to take a break and allow their body to rest.
 As one member wrote, “I’m feeling really tired and run-down with mild chest pain, so I won’t be doing much today.”

-The thickening or narrowing of the arteries also makes it more difficult for the heart to pump oxygenated blood throughout the body.
-As a result, the right side of the heart (which is responsible for pumping oxygen-rich blood) can become overworked and, eventually, damaged.
-This, too, may cause chest pain.
+The thickening or narrowing of the arteries makes it more difficult for the heart to pump oxygenated blood throughout the body.
+As a result, the right side of the heart can become overworked and, eventually, damaged.
+This may cause chest pain.

-Note that if you are experiencing new chest pain or chest pain that will not go away, it’s important to talk with your doctor right away.
+Note that if you’re experiencing new chest pain or chest pain that doesn’t go away, you should contact your doctor right away.

 Vasodilators

-Also called blood vessel dilators, vasodilators help open narrow or blocked blood vessels, including the pulmonary arteries.
-Your heart will not have to work as hard to pump blood through the widened blood vessels, and you may experience less chest pain.
+Also called blood vessel dilators, vasodilators help open narrowed or blocked blood vessels, including the pulmonary arteries.
+Your heart will not have to work as hard to pump blood through the widened blood vessels, which may ease your chest pain.
+There are different types of vasodilators that your doctor may prescribe for PH, including:

 Diuretics

-More types of medications can treat pulmonary hypertension, depending on the type and severity of your case.
+More types of medications can treat PH, depending on the type and severity of your condition.
 Talk to your doctor until you find the drug or combination of drugs that works best for you.

 Adjustments to Activities That Cause Chest Pain

-As mentioned by many myPHteam members, certain activities can worsen chest pain.
-It is best to avoid such activities, if possible.
+Quite a few myPHteam members say certain activities can worsen chest pain.
+It’s best to avoid such activities, if possible.
 If bending over makes your chest hurt, you may want to talk with your doctor or an occupational therapist about tools to help you reach objects near the ground.
-That way, you won’t have to bend to pick things up.
+That way, you won’t have to bend to pick up objects.

-If exertion or physical activity causes your chest pain, it may be wise to be supervised by a physical therapist.
-This type of specialist will work with you to design an exercise regimen that your body can handle.
+If exertion or physical activity causes your chest pain, it may be wise to be supervised by a physical therapist (PT).
+They’ll work with you to design an exercise regimen that your body can handle.
 This will help you get the physical activity you need without experiencing undue strain that worsens chest pain.
 Over time, you may find that your capacity for exercise and exertion improves.
 You may also experience less chest pain.

 Find Your Team

-Do you experience chest pain as a symptom of PH?
+Have you experienced chest pain with pulmonary hypertension?
 How do you manage it?
-Share your thoughts or tips in the comments below or by posting on myPHteam.
+Share your thoughts or tips in the comments below or by posting on your Activities page.

 Steven C. Pugliese, M.D. is affiliated with the Hospital of the University of Pennsylvania in Philadelphia, serving as the director of the pulmonary embolism response team, co-director of the comprehensive pulmonary embolism program, and an assistant professor of clinical medicine.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.